knoxgon/TurboDyno/README.md

 ```ps
 Install-Package Knoxgon.TurboDyno -Version 5.1.0.3
 ```

 ## Version History
+- 5.2.0.0

+        Huge improvement.
+Complex data types and structured can now be created with this version.
+        Affected APIs:
+			'Create':
+        	1. Improvised Create function.
+Removed 'library' from the parameter list.
+        	2. Added parameter 'assemblies' to allow user to add assemblies upon need.
+        	3. All types for properties are now supported.
+Including nullable types.
+       Beta-phase is complete.
 - 5.1.0.3

         Feature: Added support to directly get dyno type attributes via GetDynoProperties